• Skip to primary navigation

 Best Success Starts on Paper

-As the first, and most important step in starting a manufacturing operation, it is also the most challenging: do your homework and plan thoroughly.
+The first and most crucial step in starting a manufacturing operation is thorough planning.
 Prior to starting the planning process for a manufacturing operation, it is imperative that you determine the scope of the entire operation.
 Without a clear plan, you are likely to fail.

 Before you contact anyone about starting your manufacturing company, take the time to do your research and gather this information.
 Consider what other manufacturers on the market are doing and how they operate.
 In any case, you should at least consider the following:

-When Do You Want to Begin Manufacturing: You’ll need all of the specifics worked out before you arrive in Mexico if you want your manufacturing company to get up and running right away.
+- When Do You Want to Begin Manufacturing: Ensure all specifics are worked out before you arrive in Mexico to avoid delays in setting up your manufacturing company.
 Depending on your business size (if you do everything yourself), this could take months or even a year.

 A Maquiladora in Mexico is a factory or plant that is located near the Mexico/U.S. border.
 It is staffed by Mexican workers, but owned and operated by a U.S. company (although other countries, such as China, can also operate a Maquiladora).
 A Maquiladora allows manufacturers to operate duty-free and tariff-free.